 This work consists of applying hot asphalt sealant to roadway cracks, effectively preventing water from penetrating the road surface and creating potholes.

 Chip seals apply crushed aggregate "chips" over emulsified asphaltic oil.
 The oil seals the underlying surface from water penetration while the chips provide a new wearing surface for traffic.
 Chip seals have proven to be a very cost-effective method of maintaining local roadways.
-The roads that received a chip seal treatment in 2021 are:
+Roads that received a chip seal treatment in 2021:

 - Big Horn Dr.